- Clinical science

 - Cohort isolation is possible if control measures are implemented.

-- Personal protective equipment/contact precautions: gloves and protective gown (change after each patient); a mask is not necessary
+- Personal protective equipment: Wear gloves and a protective gown (change after each patient); a mask is not necessary.

-Consistent disinfection of possibly contaminated surfaces with sporicidal oxidants, such as peracetic acid or sodium hypochlorite
+Consistent disinfection of potentially contaminated surfaces with sporicidal oxidants such as peracetic acid or sodium hypochlorite

-- Autoclaving is also sporicidal and can be used to sterilize larger equipment
+- Autoclaving is also sporicidal and can be used to sterilize equipment.